oyvindberg/typo/site-in/other-features/testing-with-random-values.md

 - will get random values for the rest
 - are still forced to follow FKs to setup the data graph correctly
 - it's easy to follow those FKs, because after inserting a row you get the persisted version back, including generated IDs
-- can get the same values each time by hard coding the seed `new testInsert(new scala.util.Random(0L))`, or you can run it multiple times with different seeds to see that the random values really do not matter
+- can get the same values each time by hard coding the seed `new TestInsert(new scala.util.Random(0L))`, or you can run it multiple times with different seeds to see that the random values really do not matter
 - do not need to write *any* code to get all this available to you, like the rest of Typo.

 In summary, this is a fantastic way of setting up complex test scenarios in the database!